alexwolfe19/OpenSimpleBank/README.md

 ## Getting Started
 Currently, there isn't much to be done here.
 I'm *very* slowly working on the project at the moment for fun when the mood strikes.
 This is a TypeScript project, to be ran in NodeJS (or similar desktop enviroment, I suppose, but not tested!) with Prisma for the ORM.
 Shouldn't need any fancy setup besides the `.env` file with database information and such.

+The UI and such are mostly just there for my debugging, UI will be the last thing I end up doing, most likely.

 ### Enviroment Configuration

 ## Road Map